in the middle

 Alicante is a port city on the Mediterranean coast of Spain, and it's best known for being the arrival point for holidays on the Costa Blanca.
-But a flight to Alicante needn't be followed by a lengthy transfer if you consider the beaches, nightlife and sights of Alicante instead!
+But an Alicante Flight needn't be followed by a lengthy transfer if you consider the beaches, nightlife and sights of Alicante instead!

 Alternative destinations after a cheap flight to Alicante include Benidorm for the biggest nightlife on the Costa Blanca, but without much in the way of Spanish culture, and Calpe where you can enjoy a sophisticated break in the sunshine.
 Get away from the larger towns with a holiday in Villajoyosa, between Alicante and Benidorm, or for a beach break without the hustle and bustle you could try Guardamar del Sugura, just south of Alicante.

 It takes between two and a half and three hours for a flight to Alicante from the UK to arrive into Alicante Airport.
 There are daily departures from numerous airports across the UK, some with several flights to Alicante every day, so it definitely pays to shop around and check both different dates and departure airports if you've got a choice in your area.
 You will find that evening flights are usually cheapest, but if you want to maximise your holiday it can also be worth paying a little extra to get an early morning flight.

 With such a short flight time from the UK, direct routes to Alicante are abundant, and you can fly there from a range of UK airports.
 They include most London airports, southern airports like Bristol and Scottish airports Edinburgh and Glasgow.
 You can also fly out from Belfast in just under three hours.